Oil prices continue to fall further amid rising US-China tensions

 Oil continues to trade lower as the week draws to a close, with prices unlikely to break $40 a barrel in 2020 amid rising US-China tensions.

 Oil clawed back some of its early losses on Friday morning, with prices unlikely to tick above $40 a barrel, according to market analysts.

 In a recent survey by Reuters, analysts’ consensus data showed that Brent crude and the US benchmark West Texas Intermediate (WTI) would average at $37.58 and $32.78 a barrel this year.

 Investors were hoping that production cuts from OPEC+ and the US would help lift prices amid weakening global demand due to the Covid-19 crisis.
-But analysts remain wary about the economic fallout from rising tensions between the US and China.
+But analysts remain weary about the economic fallout from rising tensions between the US and China.

 The world’s two largest economies have seen relations sour over China’s new security laws on Hong Kong, which has put a stop to a recent recovery in equities and oil prices.

 Over the past week the WTI price has continued to move sideways, dropping down to $31.50 before rebounding towards $35, according to Chris Beauchamp, chief analyst at IG.

 ‘So far this range shows no signs of ending.
 A move through $35 marks the continuation of the rally from the April lows, while a push below $31.50 opens the way to more downside, towards previous resistance at $27.60 in the first instance,’ he added.

 Stocks recovery runs out of steam